zanarian1o1/AstroHome/README.md

 - Add new shortcuts with a name and URL.
 - Remove existing shortcuts.
-- Customize the background color of the new tab.
+- ⚠ Customize the background color of the new tab.
-- Select and customize shortcut colors.
+- ⚠ Select and customize shortcut colors.
-- Responsive design that works on various screen sizes.

 ## Installation